 Similarly, more heavy-handed artists may find that they get through their nibs faster using the Intuos Pro small.
 Unlike its larger counterparts, the Pro small does not offer changeable texture sheets, so you're stuck with the surface grain.
 This could potentially devour nibs at a reasonable rate if you're a creative that pushes down hard.

 The lack of software that comes as standard with the entry level Intuos range is a disappointment (no options of free Corel Painter Essentials or Clip Studio Pro here).
 And finally, quite possibly the smallest quibble ever to feature in a review, unlike the medium and large models, the Pro small doesn't come with the customisable colour rings for the Pro Pen 2.
 Madness.

-Wacom Intuos Pro Small: Should you buy it?
+Wacom Intuos Pro Small review: Should you buy it?